 GOUVERNEUR Supporters of Kinney Nursing Home are putting out a call for residents to push politicians and state officials to keep it open.

 The Rev. Mr. LaVeck is asking for everyone who wants to keep the nursing home open to come to the village Board of Trustees meeting at 7 p.m.
 March 18 in the municipal courtroom.
-He also urged people to write to politicians to let them know the sentiment in the community.
+He also suggested writing politicians to let them know the sentiment in the community.

 The Rev. Mr. LaVeck and the churches started a grass-roots effort to save the nursing home from closure after news broke that the state Health Department was reviewing a plan for its closure.
 A decision on the nursing home has not been made.

-The task force meets weekly and has been in contact with Deputy Secretary of State Dierdre K. Scozzafava, a former mayor of Gouverneur; her husband, Ronald P. McDougall, the present mayor; state Sen. Patricia A. Ritchie, R-Heuvelton; Assemblyman Kenneth D. Blankenbush, R-Black River, board members of Gouverneur Hospital sister organization of the nursing home and others, but task force members have felt they are in a losing battle.
+The task force meets weekly and has been in contact with deputy Secretary of State Dierdre K. Scozzafava, a former mayor of Gouverneur, her husband, Ronald P. McDougall, the present mayor, state Sen. Patricia A. Ritchie, R-Heuvelton, Assemblyman Kenneth D. Blankenbush, R-Black River, board members of Gouverneur Hospital sister organization of the nursing home and others, but have felt they are in a losing battle.